AdriaPadilla/YouTubeScraper/README.md

 Hi All!

 This is an example of how we can scrape YouTube Video metrics.
-I have written this code as an example, in the framework of a PhD thesis. **This is only a hypothetical exercise, and is not intended for real work.
-It's only a methodological approximation.**
+I have written this code as an example, in the framework of a PhD thesis. **This is an hypothetical academic walkarraond to solve a problem.
+It's not necessarily intended to operate in real scenario, it's a methodological approximation.
+But yeah, it works ;)**

 There are some important considerations:
 - **The starting point is the ID of a video**.
 For the script to work you must have a CSV document with all the IDs.